 Coming to Jesus

 We are not a particularly devout family.
 We do go to church on Christmas and Easter and probably every 10th Sunday, and our children are baptized, but we don’t pray before meals or really much as a family at all.
-Ruby isn’t a fan of church – or at least she wasn’t.
+I identify as Episcopalian, as does my husband, and Ruby is baptized Episcopalian but attends Catholic church with her St. Louis grandparents more frequently than she typically does with us.
+She is not a fan of church – or at least she wasn’t.
 The only thing she really liked was dressing up, and she would whine and complain about the smell of the incense and the length of the sermon and the hardness of the pews and the brightness of the sun and anything else she could think of.
 Now she was going to have to do this three times a week – and in a school uniform, without even the benefit of dressing fancy!

 “What’s wrong, Ruby-doo?”
 I asked.